-To accompany the heritage restoration of Elizabeth Baillie House, the Town has commenced work on a major upgrade to Elizabeth Baillie Park.
-The $8.1 million redevelopment will introduce a range of new community facilities, with a strong focus on accessibility and supporting people with disabilities.
+To accompany the heritage restoration of Elizabeth Baillie House, the Town has delivered a major upgrade to Elizabeth Baillie Park.
+The $8.1 million redevelopment was constructed between February 2025 and 12 March 2026, adding a range of new community facilities with a strong focus on accessibility and supporting people with disabilities.
 Key features include:

 - The Mildred Creak Playground, supported by Lotterywest.
-Designed in collaboration with Autism Association WA, the purpose-built play area will cater to the needs of neurodiverse children.
+Designed in collaboration with Autism Association WA, the purpose-built play area caters to the needs of neurodiverse children.

 - An amphitheatre and performance space for community events.